 • The feedback received though community engagement initiatives.

 If Regional Council chooses to approve re-designating the site to the WR Mixed Use sub-designation under this application, Harbour East – Marine Drive Community Council would review a proposed development agreement for the development at a later date.
 That process would require an additional public hearing before a development agreement could be approved.

-Regional Council began the amendment process at its meeting April 25, 2017 following consideration of an initiation report presented by staff.
+• April 25, 2017 – Regional Council directed staff (see item 14.1.9) to begin the planning process, including public consultation.
+Regional Council’s motion directed staff to consider whether the Waverley Road Mixed-Use sub-designation is appropriate for the site.
 This means that Council is willing to consider the proposal following staff review and public consultation, but no decision on the proposal has been made.